Mar 27, 2017

 Vision, ideas and energy have been plentiful in Advent’s work with three of those nominees — TCU’s Chris Del Conte, Auburn’s Jay Jacobs and UCLA’s Dan Guerrero.

 Del Conte’s vision immediately turned TCU into one of the most identifiable and energetic brands in the Big 12 and the country.
 Advent has worked with Del Conte on several TCU projects, including a players’ lounge opened earlier this year and the football offices.
 Advent also worked with TCU on the Jane and John Justin Hall of Fame.

 “The thing about Chris that amazes me is the amount of energy he brings on a daily basis,” Advent Vice President of Client Strategies Brock Warner said.
-“The guy is incredible consistent in the way he treats his employees and us as partners on the campus.
+“The guy is incredibly consistent in the way he treats his employees and us as partners on the campus.
 His vision for TCU has elevated the entire campus.”

 Named the NACDA Athletics Director of the Year in 2017, Jacobs reinvented Auburn’s facilities and branding in the ultra-competitive SEC in sports from track to soccer to football.
 Advent has worked with Jacobs on several projects at Auburn, including the football indoor practice facility, locker room and weight room.